nova0821/iotjs-wiki/Build-for-NuttX.md

 --buildlib
 ```

-To build IoT.js for nuttx, first, you need to build NuttX to create configuration file 'nuttx/config.h'.
+To build IoT.js for nuttx, first, you need to build NuttX to create configuration file 'config.h'.

 ```
 cd harmony/nuttx/nuttx